flat lot, flint michigan

 P.O.V.
 (Public Occupancy Vehicle)

-The competition call was for the following: an innovative temporary structure that provides shelter, shade, and seating for a wide range of public events, defines space within the lot, and demonstrates the capacity of contemporary architectural form–making to transform space and captivate the public imagination – all while occupying no more than eight parking spaces during normal business hours.
-With a budget of $25,000.
+The competition call was for the following: an innovative temporary structure that provides shelter, shade, and seating for a wide range of public events, defines space within an existing parking lot, and demonstrates the capacity of contemporary architectural form to transform space and captivate the public imagination – all while occupying no more than eight parking spaces during normal business hours.
+Within a budget of $25,000.

 Status: Competition Entry